Skip to content Skip to navigation

 • Upcycled Art: Using recycled materials create an esthetically pleasing art piece.

-• STEAM Collage: Using magazine, pictures, or drawings, create a collage representing what STEAM means to you.
+• STEAM Collage/Comic Strip: Using magazine, pictures, or drawings, create a collage representing what STEAM means to you or create a comic strip on STEM or Agriculture.

 • Quilt: Submit your finished quilt and include a brief description of the pattern and fabric used.
 Submit your design with dimensions, patterns, and either drawn or fabric swatches as needed.